-Curtis Surname Genealogy
+Curtis Surname Meaning

+Some Hungarian immigrants into English-speaking countries adopted the Curtis surname.
 One reason was that it approximated to the Hungarian surname Kertesz.

-Curtis Resources on
+Curtis Surname Resources on The Internet

 - About the Curtis Surname.

 - to America, Canada, Australia and New Zealand

 England.
 The Curtis name turned up in both SW and SE England.

 SW England.
 Curtis appeared as Curteys in Cornwall as early as 1305 when Ralph Curteys represented the borough of Lostwithiel in Parliament.
 The Curteys remained influential in the town as merchants and civic leaders for the next hundred and fifty years.
 The spelling later became Courtis.